cynthialmy/snapsell-backend/examples/react-native/PAYMENT_INTEGRATION.md

 ## Testing

+1. **Backend Sandbox Mode:** Set `STRIPE_MODE=test` in Supabase secrets to use sandbox products and keys
-1. Use Stripe test mode for development
+2. **Test Cards:** Use Stripe test cards:
-2. Test credit purchases with test card: `4242 4242 4242 4242`
+   - Success: `4242 4242 4242 4242`
+   - Decline: `4000 0000 0000 0002`
+   - 3D Secure: `4000 0025 0000 3155`
+   - Use any future expiry date and any 3-digit CVC
+3. **Test Mode Indicator:** Stripe Checkout will automatically show "TEST MODE" when using test keys
-3. Verify credits are added to user account
+4. Verify credits are added to user account after successful test payment
-4. Test subscription creation and cancellation
+5. Test subscription creation and cancellation
-5. Verify webhook events in Stripe Dashboard
+6. Verify webhook events in Stripe Dashboard (Test mode)

+**Note:** No frontend code changes needed - the backend automatically handles test vs production mode.
+The same frontend code works for both.

 ## Troubleshooting